Shaylee1107/JobFinder/README.md

 </ol>

 <h2>Testing:</h2>
-<p>You may run the tests in the terminal by using the command "npm run test".</p>
+<p>You may run the tests in the terminal by using the command "npm run test".
+If prompted with options on how to run the tests, press "a" to run all the tests at once.</p>